DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 # AWS V4 Signature callout

 This directory contains the Java source code for a Java callout for Apigee that constructs an AWS V4 Signature.
+The AWS v4 Signature can be used to authenticate calls into many different AWS resources: Ec2, S3, Lambda, SNS, SQS, and others.
+It's the same signature pattern for all of these services.
+This callout produces a signature that works with any of these AWS services.

 The signature can be used in one of two forms:

 - to generate a set of headers (Authorization, x-amz-date, and possibly others) on an existing Message in Apigee